-Policy MT2: Town Centre and District Centres Car Parking
+Policy MT1: Town Centre and District Centres Car Parking

-- A. Applications for development on land used for car parking within and adjacent to Malvern Town Centre and Malvern Link and Barnards Green District Centres as identified on Figure 5.6 and listed at Appendix 5.7 will be supported providing proposals include provision for replacement parking on an equivalent basis in terms of quantity, quality and accessibility along with the required provision for the proposed development. - B. Proposals to increase the amount of car parking within the Great Malvern Town Centre and Malvern Link and Barnards Green District Centres will be supported provided they meet all of the following criteria: - 1.
-They have adequate vehicular access arrangements onto the highway; - 2.
-They are appropriate in terms of its impact on the local highway network in terms of capacity and road safety; - 3.
-They include provision for sustainable transport measures such as links with the existing pedestrian routes such as 'Routes to the Hills' and provision for cycle parking; - 4.
-They provide high quality planting and landscape appropriate to its surroundings and context; - 5.
-They provides a safe and efficient layout for all car park users, including motorists, pedestrians, mobility impaired and cyclists; - 6.
-They provide parking spaces (cycle, motor cycle and cycle) including disabled car park bays to meet the current parking standards;
+- A. Applications for development on land used for car parking within and adjacent to Malvern Town Centre and Malvern Link and Barnards Green District Centres as identified on Figure 5.6 and at Appendix 5.8 will be supported providing proposals include provision for replacement parking on an equivalent basis (unless it can be demonstrated this is not necessary) in terms of quantity, quality and accessibility along with the required provision for the proposed development. - B. Proposals to increase the amount of car parking within the Great Malvern Town Centre and Malvern Link and Barnards Green District Centres will be supported provided they meet all of the following criteria: - 1.
+The development will not result in severe residual cumulative impacts on the transport network; - 2.
+They include provision for sustainable transport measures such as links with the existing pedestrian routes such as 'Routes to the Hills' and provision for cycle parking; - 3.
+They provide high quality planting and landscape in keeping with the distinctive local character of its surroundings and context; - 4.
+They provide a safe and efficient access and layout for all car park users, including motorists, pedestrians, mobility impaired and cyclists; - 5.
+They provide parking spaces (car, motor cycle and cycle) including disabled car park bays to meet the current parking standards; - 6.
+They include car parking spaces that have an electric vehicle charging point in an active form (see policy MT3); - 7.
+They do not have an significant adverse impact on the amenity of adjacent residents and occupiers; and - 8.
+They demonstrate that the mix of sizes of parking spaces meets local needs